CJFEdu/GoCronBuild/README.md

     fatal: detected dubious ownership in repository at '/path/to/repo'
     ```

     This is a Git security feature.
-To resolve it, you can either:
+The script now automatically handles this error by:

+    * Detecting the "dubious ownership" error message
+    * Extracting the repository path from the error
+    * Running `git config --global --add safe.directory /path/to/repo` automatically
+    * Retrying the Git operation that failed

+    This automatic handling works for all Git operations in the script (rev-parse, pull, etc.).

+    If you prefer to manually configure this, you can:

     * Configure Git to allow the specific directory:
       ```bash